Herbal Medicine Therapy

 Herbs are a central part of Traditional Chinese Medicine practice, and an important modality used in TCM treatment.
 There are anywhere from about 100 to 400 different herbs that the practitioner has available when creating a formula.
 First, the practitioner goes through a detailed intake with the patient.
 Next, the practitioner feels the quality of the pulses and looks at the patient’s tongue.
-After carefully taking into consideration all factors, the practitioner comes up with a TCM diagnosis that fits the patient’s complaints, as well as their unique constitution.
+After carefully taking into consideration all factors, the practitioner comes up with a TCM diagnosis that fits the patient’s complaints, and their unique constitution.
 At this stage, the practitioner decides which formula and herbs are best suited for the patient.
 No two formulas are the same.
-Each one is made specifically for the individual, making TCM a very unique type of medicine.
+Each one is made specifically for the individual, making TCM very unique.
 To ensure herb quality and safety, we use herbs that have been processed into extract granules.
-They are easily consumed by dissolving them in hot water and drinking them as a tea.
+They are easily taken by dissolving them in hot water and drinking them as a tea.
 For more information on Chinese Herbal Medicine, please visit here.

-We are often asked if there is anything that a patient can do to help the treatment.
+We are often asked if there is anything that a patient can do to help make the treatment more effective.
 The most important factors a patient can work on outside of the treatment are sleep, diet and stress management.
-To make improvements, it’s important you get adequate sleep, good nutrition and are able to manage stress.
+To make improvements, it’s important you get adequate sleep, good nutrition, and manage stress well.
 We can most definitely work with the current symptoms a patient is having, but it is difficult to make long term improvements without the addition of these factors.
 Sleep is a very important part of the equation for us when trying to help you.
 Even if your complaints are not related to sleep issues, we will continuously be assessing your quality of sleep throughout your treatments.
 Another aspect we discuss in your treatment is diet.
-From a TCM point of view, there may be certain foods we’ll recommend or discourage.
-This is dependent on your constitution and specific complaints.
-Because we don’t want to waste our patient’s time and resources, it’s important they are involved in the factors they control outside of the treatment room.
+From a TCM point of view, there may be certain foods we will recommend or discourage.
+This is dependent on your constitution and specific health complaints.